robey/bitbottle/docs/format.md

 - encryption type [int 0]
   - AES-256-CTR [0]
 - recipients [string 0]
+- scrypt [string 1]

+Either recipients or scrypt (but not both) may be set.
+If neither is set, the key is expected to be "known" out-of-band ahead of time, and the only data stream is the encrypted bottle.

+The end result of each process is a set of key bytes containing the encryption key followed by its IV.
+For AES-256, this will be 48 bytes: 32 bytes of key followed by 16 bytes of IV.

+#### Recipients

-There are N + 1 data streams, where N is the number of recipients.
+If the "recipients" field is set, there are N + 1 data streams, where N is the number of recipients.
 The recipients' data streams come first, in the order listed, followed by the actual encrypted data.

 Recipients are namespaced by protocol: